Designing Moral Games: A Manifesto for Ethical Imagination (2024-present)

 I didn’t come to art and game design to entertain.

 I noticed inequality and personal violence for the first time in my life around the age of fourteen.
+I was aware of the bullies at school picking on people who were somehow “different.”
 I remember asking my dad, “Why do people hurt each other so much?”
-And I cried for all the people who were excluded or hurt based on their gender or skin color or ability.
+And I cried.
+I didn’t have the words for it yet but I was crying for all the people who were excluded or hurt based on their gender or skin color or ability.
 I cried for the veterans and the people of Vietnam—the first war I remember seeing unfold.
 I will never forget my father’s face.
 He looked overwhelmed, unsure of how to console his teenage daughter weeping for the world.
 But what he told me that day never left me.
 He said, “The most we can do is work for a better world.
 You can be a part of the solution.
 Find a way to make it better.
 Everyone has something special to give the world, find your passion and use your talents to make a better world.”